ErnestoFranCh/Portafolio/TheOffice/README_en.md

 > *Junior Data Analyst | Data Science Trainee | Focused on data analysis, modeling, and visualization for decision-making, applying techniques in Data Analytics, Machine Learning, and Predictive Modeling.*

-Would you like me to format this version with Markdown styling (headings, bold text, emojis, etc.) so it’s ready to copy and paste into GitHub directly?